LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 ### How to access the Analytics Builder

-1. Log into LiveEngage using your campaign manager or agent manager credentials.
+1. Log into the Conversational Cloud using your campaign manager or agent manager credentials.
 2. Open the dashboard by clicking the drag down icon
 3. Click the Analytics Builder icon on the left of the screen.
 A new tab will open.